 As for the rest of the tech, it’d take a lifetime to get my head around all of it, but the systems I was playing with were a doddle to operate, with alterations clearly showcased on the fancy new dash (at long last!).
 BMW’s built a corker of a bike, here.

 It’s one I really want to get more acquainted with, on road and track, where it proved on USB to make riding a real pleasure in both environments.
-It’s a lot of money, but it’s also a lot of bike.Enjoy more Fast Bikes reading in the four-weekly magazine.
+It’s a lot of money, but it’s also a lot of bike.Enjoy more Fast Bikes reading in the monthly magazine.
 Click here to subscribe.